 #18 — When to start new paragraphs

-Deciding where to start a new paragraph can be hard.
-So, I made a list of the top three reasons to start a new paragraph, including a couple of bonus reasons.
+Deciding where to start a new paragraph is important.
+Readers can get confused or lost if everything’s all in one.
+So, I made a list of the top three reasons to start a new one.

 Who’s speaking changes

-If a different character starts talking, it’s important to start a new paragraph.
-Having two characters speaking in the same paragraph can confuse the readers.
+If a different character talks, start a new paragraph.
+Having two characters speak in the same paragraph will confuse readers.

-It’s also important that if one character speaks, don’t put another character’s actions in that same paragraph.
-Readers can follow a story better if a paragraph follows one character.
-There are exceptions of course, including if a lot of action happens all at once.
+Also, if one character speaks, put other characters’ actions in a different paragraph.
+Readers can follow a story along better if one paragraph follows one character.
+Unless a lot of action happens all at once, mixing different characters’ actions and dialogue can get confusing.

 Something major—like time or location—changes

-If something major changes, it’s critical to start a new paragraph.
-Readers can get confused by the sudden change if it’s in the middle of a paragraph.
+If something big changes, it’s critical to start a new paragraph.
+Readers can get confused by a sudden change if it’s in the middle of a paragraph.

 If you’d like to emphasize a sentence, putting it by itself in its own paragraph is a good way to go.
 It makes the sentence pop off and stick out to the readers.

-If the dialogue spans over half a page, it may be a good idea to split it up into multiple paragraphs.
+If dialogue spans over half a page, it may be a good idea to split it up into multiple paragraphs.
+Having long blocks of words can get hard to read for some readers.

 Hope this helps!